CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The initial configuration can also be performed on the basis of an initially created reference configuration.
 The initial configuration should, if possible, be done in a secure environment and should always include the application of the available security patches before a component is put into service.
-Before integration into the OT network, it is recommended to check the authenticity of the component and to test for compromising behavior.
+Before integration into the OT network, it is recommended to check the authenticity of the component and test for compromising behavior.

 ** Configurations on the local console **

 Configuring OT components on the local console for many components is limited to the initial configuration at startup so that management can be done in operation via network-based remote access.
 Non-networked components continue to be configured through the local console.
-In addition, the local console is often retained as an alternate configuration option in the event of network infrastructure failure and is not disabled.
+In addition, the local console is often maintained as an alternate configuration option in case of network infrastructure failure and is not disabled.

 Physical access to enabled system consoles must therefore be appropriately restricted, such as secure premises or lockable server cabinets.
 Furthermore, access to the console should be password protected and limited to authorized access.